 A Mine Closure Plan has been developed and approved by the relevant regulatory authorities which includes a strategy as well as targets for rehabilitation.

-View our Environmental Policy here.
+View our Environmental Policy on the Corporate Governance Policies and Procedures page here.

 We are enabling the global transition towards a clean energy future by mining and processing hard-rock lithium to produce lithium raw materials (spodumene concentrate).